8Stringking/MS4-Anubis-Vapes/README.md

 - HTML Validation
 Another bug i found was that due to the issue above (javascript) every page does throw up a warning when running through the html validator used (see methods section) about the use of the type attribute for JavaScript resources.
 Again in trying to remedy this issue i found that my site was throwing up errors in the development stages so i have left them in the html as stated above to ensure the site functions correctly.

 Another issue with the HTML validation was in the checkout page validation.
-This
+This page throws up an error involving placeholder content on select element at this time.
+I have left this in place mainly as this particular piece of code has come from the Django/bootstrap documentation and is also present in the boutique ado project.
+I have tried to remedy this issue but again due to a fix breaking the country select box i have left this as it is.
+I can only determine that this is a limitation of Django and bootstrap code as i am unable to fix this issue even with extensive research and many attempted fixes.

+The checkout page also throws a warning for an empty heading however this is in place for the loading spinner that displays on screen when making a payment.
+I have tried to remedy this issue but again every fix i have attempted has broken this function.

 <a name="deployment"></a>
 # Deployment